mohamedsamirx/Sentiment-analysis-with-GUI/README.md

 # Sentiment-analysis-with-GUI

-This repository includes Logistic Regression, BERT, VADER, TextBlob, and SVM for sentiment analysis, along with a Graphical User Interface (GUI) for easy use.
+This repository is  a college project that includes Logistic Regression, BERT, VADER, TextBlob, and SVM for sentiment analysis, along with a Graphical User Interface (GUI) for easy use.
 It provides a range of methods to explore sentiment analysis on various text data.

 ## Usage